-Social Security Disability Status

 Disability Requirements, Disability Status

 What is the Social Security Disability List of Impairments?

-Are all social security disability and SSI claims decided on the basis of whether or not a claimant can satisfy the requirements of a listed impairment?
+Are all Social Security Disability and SSI claims decided on the basis of whether or not a claimant can satisfy the requirements of a listed impairment?
 No. First of all, the great majority of all medical conditions are not contained in the listing book.
 Secondly, being approved under a listing often means that a claimant's condition was very well documented.
 Very often, the medical records obtained from treatment providers are not sufficient in this regard.

 In most instances when disability benefits are awarded, it will not be because the claimant's case met or equaled the criteria of a listing in the blue book.
 Usually, an approval will occur because the claimant will have been found to have a severe impairment that has already prevented them from being able to work and earn a substantial and gainful income while doing one of their former jobs.